Arrival - When to arrive

 For all travelers from the EU, an identity card or passport is sufficient for travel to Germany.

-For your convenience, we will have an IBM registration desk set up in the Conference Foyer (Sunday through Friday).
-There, you will be able to receive further information on the event and tips on "What to do in Berlin".
+For your convenience, we will have an IBM registration desk set up (Sunday through Friday).
+There, you will be able to receive further information on the event.
 You will also be able to leave messages directly at the IBM Information desk should you need further assistance during your stay and can not find an IBM contact person to help you immediately.

 Smoking is not allowed within the hotel, restaurants & public areas in Germany.
 Smoking is only allowed outside or in designated smoking areas.